metju90/R3PI/README.md

 - Loading spinners
 - Default static image - To be shown in every image while the actual image is loading to mitigate/eliminate flickers and enhances the smoothness of the website.
-- Resetting application state - Upon `UserDashboard` component unmount, I am resetting their respective global state to
+- Resetting  global state - Upon `UserDashboard` component unmount, I am resetting its respective global state to avoid showing the previous user's data until the newly requested data is being fetched.

 ## CSS